DaAlbrecht/lecture-notes/discrete_mathematics/computability_theory.typ

   "Given $n$ Keys and $n$ Locks, find out which key fits which lock."

   This problem can be solved in $O(n^2)$ time by trying all possible combinations.
 ]

+#statement[
+  All problems in P also belong to the class NP.
+]

 === NP